Category:Scraping Tools

 Pros

-- Fastest response times in the industry: 4.7s average vs Zyte's 10.3s.
-That's 2.2x faster, which compounds when you're scraping millions of pages.
+- Fastest response times in the industry: roughly three times faster than Zyte on average, which compounds when you're scraping millions of pages

-- Higher success rate: 98.19% vs Zyte's 94.29%.
-Fewer failed requests means less wasted money and cleaner data pipelines.
+- Higher success rate: a clear gap over Zyte in our latest benchmark, fewer failed requests means less wasted money and cleaner data pipelines

-- Transparent pricing: $0.80 per 1K requests average with clear credit multipliers.
-You can actually predict your costs.
+- Transparent pricing: predictable per-1K averages with clear credit multipliers, so you can actually forecast your costs

 - Generous free tier: 1,000 requests monthly, no credit card required.
 Test before you commit.